AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/spa-container-component.md

 ## Next Steps

-The next step will be using this same technique to [add an editable component to an Adventure Details route](./spa-dynamic-routes.md) in the SPA.
+The next step uses this same technique to [add an editable component to an Adventure Details route](./spa-dynamic-routes.md) in the SPA.